The last domino falls.

 Her second title—name, rather—was given to her by Ricardo Romano on a particularly cold morning, mid-autumn.
-She wasn’t quite sure what day it was as she had never counted the days at that time.
+She wasn’t quite sure what day it was as she had never counted the days back then.
 She instead counted meals.
 And Ricardo started off with bringing her the first meal of that day which was a slice of warm pizza with cheese that melted in her mouth like butter.
 He brought her the second meal on the next day as well as the third meal.

 “Well, aren’t you fortunate being fed by me all the time?”
 Ricardo had asked one day as he shielded her from the rain with an orange-yellow umbrella.
 “You’re expecting it at this point.”